 State Forest Highlights

 Water Activities (Canoeing, Kayaking): The proximity to the St. Croix River offers excellent opportunities for water activities such as canoeing and kayaking.
-Paddlers can enjoy the scenic beauty of the river and the tranquil experience of floating through this picturesque landscape.- St. Croix River: This river provides a serene and scenic route for canoeing and kayaking.
-Paddlers can enjoy the natural beauty, wildlife, and calm waters, making it perfect for a relaxing day on the water.
+Paddlers can enjoy the scenic beauty of the river and the tranquil experience of floating through this picturesque landscape.

 - Snake River: Another waterway within the forest, the Snake River offers a more adventurous paddling experience with sections of gentle rapids and scenic forested banks.